 At a hearing of the Disciplinary Tribunal of the Institute

-of Chartered Accountants of New Zealand on the 1st day of May 2003, the tribunal recorded that Christine Lillian Frew (formerly known as Christine McGovern), of Hamilton, was deemed to have pleaded not guilty to the following charges and did not admit the following particulars:
+of Chartered Accountants of New Zealand on the 1st day of May 2003, the tribunal recorded that Richard John Foran, of Auckland, pleaded guilty to the following charges and admitted the following particulars:

-THAT in terms of the Institute of Chartered Accountants of New Zealand Act 1996 and the Rules made thereunder, and in particular Rule 21.30:
+THAT in terms of the Institute of Chartered Accountants Act 1996 and the Rules made thereunder, and in particular Rule 21.30:

-? the member has been convicted of two offences punishable by imprisonment and the conviction tends to bring the profession into disrepute.
+A. the member has been convicted of an offence punishable by imprisonment and the conviction reflects on his fitness to practise accounting and/or tends to bring the profession into disrepute.